katrinasuherman/HealthyRecipeAnalysis/README.md

 ## Introduction

-This project uses the `RAW_recipes` and `RAW_interactions` datasets, which provide detailed information about thousands of recipes and user interactions on [food.com.](https://www.food.com) The `RAW_recipes` dataset includes attributes such as number of ingredients, steps, nutritional values, tags like "healthy," and more.
+This project uses the `RAW_recipes` and `RAW_interactions` datasets, which provide detailed information about thousands of recipes and user interactions on [food.com.](https://www.food.com) The `RAW_recipes` dataset includes attributes such as number of ingredients, steps, nutritional values, tags like "healthy, " and more.
 Meanwhile, the `RAW_interactions` dataset offers insights into user reviews and ratings.
 Together, these datasets enable us to explore whether recipes tagged as “healthy” truly reflect better nutritional quality.
 Our central question is: **Do recipes tagged as “healthy” tend to have significantly lower proportions of saturated fat or sugar compared to recipes without this tag?**

 This question matters because tags like "healthy" are often used to guide dietary decisions, yet their reliability is rarely scrutinized.
 With increasing focus on health-conscious eating, understanding whether these tags align with nutritional standards empowers individuals to make informed food choices and encourages transparency in recipe labeling.
 By examining this question, we aim to provide insights for health-conscious individuals, nutritionists, and recipe platforms, fostering better accountability and informed decisions in the culinary space.